mendersoftware/mender-docs/08.Server-integration/04.Azure-IoT-Hub/docs.md

     category: docs
 ---

 Mender supports preparing devices to use Azure IoT Hub.
-Assuming you already have Mender in place on the device, it is automatically created in Azure IoT Hub and applications running on the device get access to the Azure IoT connection string.
-With Mender in place, you can simply start writing your Azure IoT application by reading the connection string from a well-defined place in the device.
+After installing Mender on the device it is automatically created in Azure IoT Hub, and applications running on the device get access to the Azure IoT connection string.
+With Mender in place, you can simply start writing your Azure IoT application by reading the connection string from a well-defined place on the device.
+Secondly, the Device Twin from the Azure IoT Hub becomes available to manage from Mender.

 This integration is available in all Mender plans, as well as Mender Open Source.

 !!!!!
 You need [Mender Configure](../../09.Add-ons/10.Configure/docs.md) to distribute the Azure IoT device connection strings to the devices.

-!!!!!
+!!!
 It is currently possible to have one Azure IoT Hub integration configured per Mender Organization (aka. tenant).

-!!!!!
-After you enable the integration, you can create devices in the Azure IoT Hub automatically through simply accepting them in the Mender UI.
-Existing devices (in both systems) are left unchanged/untouched.
+!!!
+After you enable the integration you can create devices in the Azure IoT Hub automatically through simply accepting them in the Mender UI.
+Existing devices (in both systems) are left unchanged.

 ![simple flow](image_0.png)